fr en es pt

 Extreme situations: black holes and inflation

-Even more astonishingly, in black holes or in the expanding universe, this interchangeability becomes extreme: at the horizon of a black hole, time "freezes" for the distant observer, while the radial coordinate becomes temporal.
+In black holes or in the expanding universe, the interchangeability between space and time becomes extreme: at the horizon of a black hole, time "freezes" for the distant observer, while the radial coordinate becomes temporal.
 In the primordial universe, where the expansion of space is rapid, cosmic time flows more slowly as space "grows."
 It is a true compensated dynamic: spatial expansion absorbs time.

 A compensated exchange between two conjugate dimensions